 Uwajimaya Asian Grocery (Seattle, Bellevue, Renton) is a modern, well-stocked Asian supermarket, featuring products from Japan, China, Korea, Vietnam, Thailand, India, Indonesia, and the Philippines, plus, fresh meats, Asian meat cuts, fresh seafood, fresh sushi, frozen foods, and Asian cookware and other goods.
 Shopping tips: Regular prices can be high on some products, so take advantage of weekly specials, and if you qualify, the following discounts:

 - Tuesday AM Senior 10% off: If you’re 60 or older, shop every Tuesday morning between 8am and 11am and get 10% off most regular-priced groceries (no coupons).

 - Friday PM College Student 10% off: If you’re currently enrolled in college, shop every Friday evening from 6pm until closing and get 10% off most regular-priced groceries (no coupons).
 Must present valid photo student ID to participate.
 You might also like our Flexible grocery list for college Students plus easy recipes.

-Bakery outlets sell factory overruns, holiday-theme leftovers, and products approaching their sell date.
+Bakery outlets sell factory overruns, holiday-themed leftovers, and products approaching their sell date.
 Shopping tip: Plan to freeze most breads and use within a month to ensure product doesn’t spoil before you can consume it.

 - Bimbo Bakeries Everett Outlet, 909 SE Everett Mall Way, Everett, WA 98208